Where does Vericant interview students?

 If I am still planning to visit China annually, why would I work with Vericant?

 Many admission officers like yourself, interview many students during grueling admission trips in China.
-By prescreening your applicants, you can spend more time with the most interesting candidates and begin attracting top performers to your school.
+By prescreening your applicants, you can spend more time with the most interesting candidates and begin attracting top performers to your institution.

-How are other schools using Vericant’s service?
+How are other institutions using Vericant’s service?

-Schools requiring Vericant interviews are seeing the strongest results and are
+Institutions requiring Vericant interviews are seeing the strongest results and are

 - Quickly spotting the high performers in their applicant pool